 Classes

-As part of the hybrid curriculum, our students engage in weekly face to face learning with their peers and faculty members.
+As part of the hybrid curriculum, our students engage in weekly face to face learning on Tuesdays with their peers and faculty members.
 These experiences are well planned and executed to maximize learning outcomes to supplement online materials.
-Examples include students working in small groups to analyze the systems of a homeless shelter to order to make health promotion recommendations, students working in pairs with children to increase balance, posture, coordination and sequencing at an equine assisted therapy ranch, and students working alone with community members to understand their client’s self-perceptions of performances in everyday activities.
+Examples include students working in small groups to analyze the systems of a homeless shelter in order to make health promotion recommendations, students working in pairs with children to increase balance, posture, coordination and sequencing at an equine assisted therapy ranch, and students working alone with community members to understand their client’s self-perceptions of performances in everyday activities.

-** marks all online courses
+**Marks all online courses.

 Semester 1 (Summer): Foundational OTD